RoonMoonlight/EnhancedMod/archive/svwl/experimental/README.md

 **Q) Some NPCs does not support NPC Adventures!**

 **A)** Unless someone creates mod to support NPC Adventures, some NPCs won't be supported.
-The following NPC mods does not support NPC Adventures: East Scarp, Always Raining in the Valley, Tristan, Lunna - Astray, Mister Ginger, Juliet and Jessie the Joja Clerks,
+The following NPC mods does not support NPC Adventures: East Scarp, Always Raining in the Valley, Tristan, Lunna - Astray, Mister Ginger, Juliet and Jessie the Joja Clerks.